mgit-at/nixos-common/DIFF_ANSIBLE_NIXOS.md

 ...and then build and deploy a system flake using `nixos-rebuild switch --flake .#my-host --target-host root@my-target-host`

-# Why nixos and not ansible?

-As you've seen in the above example:
-- ansible assumes a pristine base state.

-  Say ubuntu ships with different default packages and hetzner ubuntu also ships with differente default packages, and you try to install yet another package, that conflicts with one default packages, that you didn't even know about.

-  This will fail and ansible will be none the wiser.
-  It can be accounted for, but that's extra code.

-  In nixos you have a clear overview of all the defaults and you can get rid of them easily.
-- ansible doesn't have a removal routine "built-in" and leaves leftover state.
-  While it's true that nixos doesn't either, removing something from the configuration in nixos also gets rid of it on the host, which is basically the same thing.

-  On ansible everything stays, unless explicitly removed, thus collecting sources of undefined behaviour like: hosts deployed with role X before date Y will have leftover package Z and it's config, which will then need to be accounted for if version 2 of package Z will be installed)

-- nixos has a "no pfusch" attitude

-  You can't just do a quick hack that's not going via the git repo.
-  You will at the very least need to edit the configuration, as /etc is fully read-only (with a few notable exceptions, like dynamically added users).

-  (Yes, it's possible to make things in /etc be symlinks to read-write files, if necesarry.
-But it's frowned upon for good reasons.)

-  If you do need to test something and don't want to deal with the trouble of packaging it just to test if it's even a good idea to spend more time with it, there's [incus](https://linuxcontainers.org/incus/docs/main/tutorial/first_steps/#launch-and-inspect-instances), available on nixos via `virtualisation.incus.enable = true; networking.firewall.trustedInterfaces = [ "incusbr*" ];`

 # Roles vs modules and option priorities

 In ansible you call a role with arguments, which then executes a bunch of tasks